Holme Low: History

-Holme Low became a separate parish in 1845, after St. Paul's church was constructed in Causewayhead, and was known as Low Holme or Holme St. Paul's.
-It had previously been part of the parish of Holme Cultram (which is now the civil parish of Holme Abbey, centred on Abbeytown).
-In the mid-late 19th century, the parish of Holme Low also included the town of Silloth (described in an 1868 survey as a "hamlet"), as well as Skinburness and other areas which are now part of the civil parish of Silloth-on-Solway.

-However, the parish's history can be traced back even further.
 In Roman times, when the entire Solway coast was fortified to defend against incursions across the sea, a series of milefortlets were constructed beyond the western end of Hadrian's Wall.
 Remains of one of these have been discovered near Beckfoot, just beyond the parish's southern boundary.
 A Roman road also ran through the parish at that time.

 In the early 14th century, a castle was built at Wolsty to defend Holme Cultram Abbey from attacks by Scots, who would frequently raid across the Solway.
 Not much remains of the castle today; it was already in a ruined state by 1572, and had been entirely demolished by the 18th century.

 From 1862 until the Beeching Axe in the 1960s, the Carlisle and Silloth Bay railway line ran through Holme Low.
 Within the parish itself there was a single station, Blackdyke Halt, which closed with the rest of the line in the 1960s.
 In 1954, this line was the first in Britain to replace its steam locomotives with diesel ones, so for a short while, Holme Low was one of the only places in the country to see diesel-fuelled trains.

-The parish council

-Holme Low Parish Council usually meets four times a year, once per quarter, in February, May, August, and November.
-Meetings are open to the public, and the county councillor responsible for the parish and representatives of the local police force are invited to attend.

-Parish councils in England have certain duties and responsibilities to the communities they serve, and Holme Low is no exception.
-The council is responsible for liaising with Cumbria County Council on a variety of issues which affect residents, including highways, footpaths and bridleways, public transportation, and planning applications.
-It is also responsible for its own budget and assets, and communicating with Cumbria Constabulary on policing issues within the parish.
-Holme Low Parish Council also maintains a website with detailed minutes of meetings and financial information, all of which is freely available to residents of the parish.
+Governance

+There are two tiers of local government covering Holme Low, at civil parish and unitary authority level: Holme Low Parish Council and Cumberland Council.
+The parish council generally meets at the Community Hall in Silloth, outside the parish.

+Administrative history

+Holme Low was historically a township in the ancient parish of Holme Cultram, which had its parish church at Abbeytown.
+From the 17th century onwards, parishes were gradually given various civil functions under the poor laws, in addition to their original ecclesiastical functions.
+In some cases, including Holme Cultram, the civil functions were exercised by each township separately rather than the parish as a whole.
+In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so Holme Low also became a civil parish.

+The township or civil parish of Holme Low historically included Silloth within its boundaries.
+Silloth grew from a minor hamlet into a small town following the construction of new docks there in the 1850s.

+The whole ancient parish of Holme Cultram was made a local government district in 1863.
+Such districts were reconstituted as urban districts under the Local Government Act 1894.
+Holme Cultram Urban District was abolished in 1934, and at the same time Silloth was removed from Holme Low to become a separate civil parish.

+In ecclesiastical terms, a chapel of ease dedicated to St Paul was built in 1845 at Caueswayhead.
+In 1849, it was given an ecclesiastical parish which covered part, but not all, of the Holme Low township.

+Population

+At the 2021 census, the parish had a population of 415.
+The population had been 373 at the 2001 census, and 362 in 2011.